openlibhums/books/README.md

 # books
-This plugin allows for the publication of Books within the Acta JMS ecosystem.
+This plugin allows for the publication of Books within the Janeway ecosystem.

 This is not a comprehensive platform for the production of books and if you are interested in that you should investigate the likes of RUA, Editoria or OMP.